 Experience life-like scenarios in authentic hospital rooms with equipment, computers, virtual realty and electronic health records.
-Students will work with real people acting as “patients” or mannequins for more invasive procedures to acquire skills before working with real patients.
+Students will work with real people acting as “patients” or manikin for more invasive procedures to acquire skills before working with real patients.

 Students in the Dishman School of Nursing participate in clinical experiences in local hospitals, doctor’s offices, clinics, schools, and public health agencies.
 Since it is not possible to ensure each student will receive the same experience in these situations, the Clinical Simulation Center exposes every student to select types of common, complex and rare situations.
 Students are able to use the information they have learned in class and apply it to patient situations and make real decisions.
 Also, students get real-time feedback.

-The mannequins (Human Patient Simulators (HPS)) have the ability to breathe, talk, sweat, cry, bleed and portray most of the symptoms of a patient in the hospital.
-They are used in administering intravenous medications, performing cardiopulmonary resuscitation (CPR) and simulating problems such as heart failure, diabetic ketoacidosis, administering blood, reactions to chemotherapy, life support (mechanical ventilation), etc. These mannequins also have monitors that realistically portray a critical care (telemetry) monitor.
+The manikins (Human Patient Simulators (HPS)) have the ability to breathe, talk, sweat, cry, bleed and portray most of the symptoms of a patient in the hospital.
+They are used in administering intravenous medications, performing cardiopulmonary resuscitation (CPR) and simulating problems such as heart failure, diabetic ketoacidosis, administering blood, reactions to chemotherapy, life support (mechanical ventilation), etc. These manikins also have monitors that realistically portray a critical care (telemetry) monitor.
 Students must synthesize knowledge learned in class, apply it to the current situation, communicate findings to the appropriate person, quickly administer the appropriate treatment and evaluate patient outcomes.

 Each simulation explores cultural factors, family dynamics, patient-nurse interactions, nurse to nurse interactions, nurse to primary care provider interactions, as well as, interactions with respiratory therapy,